nhduong/nhduong.github.io/content/pages/cilab.md

       ```bash
       ./rclone copy local_folder nas:/remote_folder
       ```
       There are many other features of `rclone` that you might want to explore.
-Execute `./rclone --help` or visit [Rclone Commands](https://rclone.org/commands/) for more information.
+Execute `./rclone --help` or visit <a href="https://rclone.org/commands" target="_blank">Rclone Commands</a> for more information.

 ---
 <!-- ## (Optional) Data Annotation With CVAT.ai ✏️ -->